GSA/digitalgov.gov/content/news/2022/06/2022-06-29-five-procurement-strategies-for-diverse-digital-services.md

 weight: 1

 ---

+## _Building and sustaining a successful partnership with contractors._

 The [Biden-Harris President’s Management Agenda](https://www.performance.gov/pma/) defines and outlines government-wide management priorities for all federal agencies to improve how the government operates and performs.
 Priority 1, [Strengthening and Empowering the Federal Workforce](https://www.performance.gov/pma/workforce/), focuses on the opportunity for attracting, hiring, developing, and empowering talented individuals who are well suited and well prepared for the challenges the government faces, both in the near and long term.